climateinteractive/SDEverywhere/README.md

 If you want more control over which packages are installed, or for API documentation and configuration instructions, refer to the links below.

-Packages marked with an asterisk (\*) are implementation details Most users won't need to interact with these implementation packages directly, but they may be useful for advanced use cases (for example, if you want to build a custom test runner).
+Packages marked with an asterisk (\*) are implementation details.
+Most users won't need to interact with these implementation packages directly, but they may be useful for advanced use cases (for example, if you want to create a new build plugin or a custom test runner).

 <table>
   <tr>